Custom license fields

 You can also use these license fields on your server.
 If you're using license fields to limit updates to your customers, then you can use these fields to choose whether to send an update file to the customer.
 Here's a broad overview of how it would be done:

-- Convert the product key to a product key ID using the limelm.pkey.getID API function.
+On the server, get the product key ID for the product key using the limelm.pkey.getID API function.

 This particular example of limiting updates on the server side has a fully written example.
 If you're using PHP or ASP.NET (C# or VB.NET) use the "\PHP\limit-updates\index.php" file or the "limit-updates.aspx" file for ASP.NET (get the Web API pack on your API page).